passiv/snaptrade-php-sdk/README.md

 ### `snaptrade.authentication.listSnapTradeUsers`<a id="snaptradeauthenticationlistsnaptradeusers"></a>

-Returns a list of users you've registered over the SnapTrade API.
+Returns a list of all registered user IDs.
+Please note that the response is not currently paginated.

 #### 🛠️ Usage<a id="🛠️-usage"></a>